airbytehq/airbyte/docs/integrations/sources/quickbooks.md

 3. **Refresh Token** - Refresh token used to get new access token every time the current one is expired
 4. **Access Token** - Access token to perform authenticated API calls with
 5. **Token Expiry Date** - DateTime when the access token becomes invalid
-6. **Start date** - The date from which you'd like to replicate data for streams.
+6. **Realm ID** - The Labeled [Company ID](https://developer.intuit.com/app/developer/qbo/docs/learn/learn-basic-field-definitions#realm-id) you'd like to replicate data for streams.
-7. **Realm ID** - The Labeled [Company ID](https://developer.intuit.com/app/developer/qbo/docs/learn/learn-basic-field-definitions#realm-id) you'd like to replicate data for streams.
+7. **Start date** - The date starting from which you'd like to replicate data.
 8. **Sandbox** - Turn on if you're going to replicate the data from the sandbox environment.
 <!-- /env:oss -->